13932157033/AIHelp-Unity-SDK/README.md

 **About Parameters：**

-- __config__: Optional param for customized information.
-You can pass specific Tag information using sting list "elva-tags", see above coding example.
+- __config__: Optional parameters for customized information.
+You can pass specific Tag information using sting list "elva-tags", see the above coding examples.
 Please note you also need to configure the same tag information in the Web console so that each conversation can be correctly tagged.

 ![showElva](https://github.com/AI-HELP/Docs-Screenshots/blob/master/showFAQs-EN-Android.png "showFAQs")

 **Best Practice：**
-> 1. Use this method to show FQAs about your APP/Game properly.
+> 1. Use this method to show FAQs about your APP/Game properly.
 Configure FAQs in AIHelp Web Console.
 Each FAQ can be categroized into a section.
-If the FAQs are many, you can also add Parent Sections to categorize sections to make things clear and organized.
+If the FAQs are great in number, you can also add Parent Sections to categorize sections to make things clear and organized.

 #### <h4 id="showSingleFAQ">5.
-Show A Specific FAQ，use`showSingleFAQ`
+Show A Specific FAQ，use `showSingleFAQ`
 </h4>

 	void showSingleFAQ (string faqId);